-1 Practice, encourage and enable science-based stewardship of natural and cultural resources

-B. TPWD will provide leadership for the promotion and protection of healthy aquatic ecosystems

-- 1. Provide technical expertise and data to federal, state and local agencies to help ensure sufficient water quality and quantity for plants, fish and wildlife - 2.
+- 1 Practice, encourage and enable science-based stewardship of natural and cultural resources - B. TPWD will provide leadership for the promotion and protection of healthy aquatic ecosystems - 1.
+Provide technical expertise and data to federal, state and local agencies to help ensure sufficient water quality and quantity for plants, fish and wildlife - 2.
 Work with public and private entities to integrate planning and management of groundwater, spring, stream, wetland, estuarine and marine ecosystems - 3.
 Refine scientific tools to further the understanding of groundwater and surface water interactions - 4.
 Protect, maintain or restore appropriate watershed and hydrologic conditions to support healthy aquatic ecosystems - 5.
-Establish and maintain cooperative strategies to incorporate long-term plant, fish and wildlife needs in all statewide, regional and local watershed planning, management, and permitting processes - "Saving the water and the soil must start where the first raindrop falls." - Lyndon B. Johnson, 1947

-- 6. Develop and implement strategies to prevent the introduction and spread of nuisance aquatic species - 7.
+Establish and maintain cooperative strategies to incorporate long-term plant, fish and wildlife needs in all statewide, regional and local watershed planning, management, and permitting processes - 6.
+Develop and implement strategies to prevent the introduction and spread of nuisance aquatic species - 7.
 Work with stakeholders to ensure that the Texas Surface Water Quality Standards increasingly incorporate biological data to protect the health and productivity of Texas waters - 8.
 Encourage the voluntary transfer of water rights to the Texas Water Trust or appropriate nonprofit water trusts - 9.
 Work with stakeholders and scientists to identify instream flow and freshwater inflow regimes adequate to support fish and wildlife resources